Umuzi-org/ACN-syllabus/content/projects/katas/level-1/_index.md

 Write a function `longest` that takes in an array/list of strings and then prints out the longest one.

+If you are doing this project in Java, your function should accept an Array of Strings.

 For example, `longest(["the", "quick", "brown", "fox", "ate", "my", "chickens"])` should print:

 ```